What is Arthritis Trigger Finger?

 Persistent irritation and inflammation of the tendon sheath eventually cause scarring, thickening, and formation of nodules (bumps under your skin).
 The eventual result is that the tendon’s movement is hampered.

-Several different things put you at a higher risk of developing arthritis trigger finger.
+Several different things put you at a higher risk of developing this condition.

-If you have job or hobby that involves repetitive hand use and gripping, you have an increased risk of developing trigger finger.
+If you have job or hobby that involves repetitive hand use and gripping, you have an increased risk of developing it.

 People who have arthritic diseases, i.e. rheumatoid arthritis, have a higher risk of developing trigger finger.
-Trigger finger is also common in individuals who have osteoarthritis (OA).
+It is also common in individuals who have osteoarthritis (OA).

 Your Sex and Age

-Women and people over 60 appear to be at a higher risk of developing trigger finger.
+Women and people over 60 appear to be at a higher risk of developing this condition.

 History of Surgery On Your Hand, Wrist or Fingers